Notre Dame Classes - Children

 Fall and Spring Classes

-- The amount of the benefit for employees hired before July 1, 2009 is full Notre Dame tuition reduced by the approximate value of a 12-hour per week student job in the student’s sophomore, junior and senior years.
+- The amount of the benefit for faculty and staff hired before July 1, 2009 is full Notre Dame tuition reduced by the approximate value of a 12-hour per week student job in the student’s sophomore, junior and senior years.
 There may be an exception for students studying abroad, or for students who have a severe health problem; requests for such job waivers should be submitted in writing to the Office of Human Resources.
 If the waiver is granted, the waived amount will be a taxable benefit to the parent.

 - The benefit is based upon the lesser of either: (a) 8 semesters or (b) if the child has previously attended college, the standard number of semesters needed to complete a four-year degree based on the class level of the child (e.g., second-semester sophomore, first-semester senior) assigned by the Registrar of the University at the time of eligibility and application of benefit.